MicrosoftDocs/cloud-adoption-framework/docs/innovate/best-practices/how-to-approach-mlops.md

 ---
 title: How to approach machine learning operations
-description: Machine learning operations consists of a set of principles and best practices about to organize and orchestrate the development, deployment, and maintenance of machine learning models in a scalable and standardized way.
-Data scientists within an organization apply a broad spectrum of experience, maturity, skills, tools, and experimentation methods to machine learning operations.
-In light of this variety, determine how to best approach machine learning operations for your organization.
+description: Understand the principles and best practices of machine learning operations, and determine how to best adapt machine learning operations for your organization.
 author: BrianBlanchard
 ms.author: brblanch
-ms.date: 11/4/2020
+ms.date: 12/07/2020
 ms.topic: conceptual
 ms.service: cloud-adoption-framework
 ms.subservice: innovate